wacncontent/CustomizeTool/output/articles/virtual-machines/resource-groups-vm-searching.md

 The **Urn** column will be the form you pass to `azure vm quick-create`.

 Often, however, you don't yet know what is available.
 In this case, you can navigate images by discovering publishers first by using `azure vm image list-publishers` and responding to the location prompt with a data center location you expect to use for your resource group.
-For example, the following lists all image publishers in the West US location (pass the location argument by lowercasing and removing spaces from the standard locations)
+For example, the following lists all image publishers in the China North location (pass the location argument by lowercasing and removing spaces from the standard locations)

     azure vm image list-publishers
     info:    Executing command vm image list-publishers